Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 William J. Lansing - Fair Isaac Corp.

 That is our standard commentary.
-So we continue to love buying back our own stock and we set a very high bar for M&A activity, and at the same time, we're always on the prowl, always looking for opportunities, but as you know and as we said many times, the alternatives to investing in our own business are obviously being held to a pretty high standard because we're so happy with our own prospects.
+So we continue to love buying back our own stock and we set a very high bar for M&A activity.
+And at the same time, we're always on the prowl, always looking for opportunities, but as you know and as we've said many times, the alternatives to investing in our own business are obviously being held to a pretty high standard because we're so happy with our own prospects.

 Manav Patnaik - Barclays Capital, Inc.

 Got it.
-And then just last question from me, any initial read-throughs or comments that are coming from your customers on the impacts from the new administration that you were going to point out?
+And then just last question from me, any initial read-throughs or comments that are coming from your customers on the impacts from the new administration that you would want to point out?

 William J. Lansing - Fair Isaac Corp.